tekne-creative/tekne/portfolio/beta1.md

 permalink: /portfolio/beta1/
 ---

 Beta–1 Studios was founded in 2015 with a simple mission: to create media that serves as an inspirational center for learning, whether it be about motion graphics, video production, or perhaps a few other things along the way.
-Today, we continue to create content in collaboration with Tekne.
+Today, Beta–1 Studios continues to create content in collaboration with Tekne.

 ## Tutorials